Anne Shen Smith

 Chairman and Chief Executive Officer

-Previously, Smith served as the senior vice president of customer services and vice president of environment and safety for SoCalGas.
-She started her career with SoCalGas in 1977 and held management positions in public affairs, strategic planning, demand forecasting and market research.
+Previously, Smith served as the chief operating officer, senior vice president of customer services and vice president of environment and safety for SoCalGas.
+She started her career with SoCalGas in 1977 and held leadership positions in marketing, public affairs, strategic planning, regulatory affairs, and operations.

-Currently, Smith serves on the board of directors for the American Gas Association, California League of Conservation Voters Education Fund, Asian Pacific American Legal Center and the Southern California Leadership Council.
-She is a member of the Committee of 100 (C-100), a national, non-profit, non-partisan organization that brings a Chinese American perspective to issues concerning Chinese Americans and U.S.-China relations.
-She sits on the Hank Lacayo Institute for Workforce and Community, the UC Davis Energy Efficiency Center board of advisors and the Board of Governors for the Japanese American Cultural & Community Center.
-Smith is also a member of The Trusteeship, an affiliate of the International Women’s Forum.
+Smith served in various appointed positions, including the Public Advisory Committee of the Grand Canyon Visibility Transport Commission, Los Angeles City Environmental Affairs Commission, and the Federal Advisory Committee on Personal Vehicles and Greenhouse Gas Reduction.
+She is a former board member of the Coalition for Clean Air, and currently serves on the board of directors for the American Gas Association, California League of Conservation Voters Education Fund, Advancing Justice LA (AAJLA), and the Southern California Leadership Council.
+She also serves as an advisor to the Hank Lacayo Institute for Workforce and Community, the UC Davis Energy Efficiency Center, and the Japanese American Cultural & Community Center.
+Smith is a member of The Trusteeship, an affiliate of the International Women’s Forum, and the Committee of 100, a national organization devoted to promoting U.S.-China relations.

 Dennis Arriola is president and chief operating officer for Southern California Gas Company (SoCalGas).